coli-saar/tracl/README.md

 ## Obtaining the fonts

 The official ACL style uses fonts which are not preinstalled with Typst.
 You will need to download these fonts and [install them into your system](https://typst.app/docs/reference/text/text/#parameters-font).
-Here's how you can get them.
+If you are working in the web editor, put the font files into the top level of your Typst project.

 For the "Times" font, download [Nimbus Roman No9 L](https://www.fontsquirrel.com/fonts/nimbus-roman-no9-l).
 (This is the font that the "times" package of TexLive actually uses.)